LIMOncello: Iterated Error-State Kalman Filter on the SGal(3) Manifold for Fast LiDAR-Inertial Odometry: Methodology

 \subsection{Prediction}

 Based on the $\boxplus$ operation defined in \eqref{eq:boxplus}, and the transition matrices in \eqref{eq:transition_Jacobians}, the discrete propagation of the nominal state and its covariance are

 where $\prx$ is the propagated state, $\hat{\bfP}$ the propagated covariance, and $\bfQ$ is the covariance matrix of the noise $\bfw$ (see \cite[eq.~(262)--(265), (271)]{quaternionESKF}).
 Between LiDAR scans, multiple IMU measurements are integrated sequentially.
-At the first IMU of a given interval, the propagation increment $\delta \bfx$ is initialized with the last LiDAR-updated state estimate, $\upx_{k-1}$.
+At the first IMU of a given interval, $\prx$ is initialized with the last LiDAR-updated state estimate, $\upx_{k-1}$.

 The function $\bff$ is given by